Melbourne Airport Rail: Detailed planning and preferred route

 In September 2022, the State Government released the project's business case, which found the project would return an economic benefit of $2.10 for every dollar spent.
-The Transport Infrastructure Minister Jacinta Allan also announced that the airport station would be elevated, rather than underground, and that a new station would be added at Keilor Park in Melbourne's north-west.
+Then Transport Infrastructure Minister Jacinta Allan also announced that the airport station would be elevated, rather than underground, and that a new station would be added at Keilor Park in Melbourne's north-west.
 The elevated design, Allan said, would be quicker to build, cheaper and cause less disruption.
 Melbourne Airport objected to the proposal, calling for the station to be underground in order to facilitate its plans for terminal expansion.